Lys (Dora Baltea)

 The Lys (Walser German: Liisu or Lyesu) is a small 40 km river (classified as a torrente).

 Geography

 The Lys River originates from the Lys Glacier, located on the southern side of the Monte Rosa massif, at the foot of Vincent Pyramid (elevation: 4,215 metres / 13,829 ft).
-It flows through the Gressoney Valley, which is flanked by a road and passes through the following municipalities:
+It flows through the Lys Valley, which is flanked by a road and passes through the following municipalities: